Travel Insurance – everything you need to know!

-When you take out a policy with a travel insurance company, you have a duty to tell the insurer any information that applies to you, that may affect the insurer’s decision to offer you a policy or to pay out your claim.
+When you take out a policy with a travel insurance company, you have a duty to take reasonable care not to make a misrepresentation, that may affect the insurer’s decision to offer you a policy or to pay out your claim.

 Once you purchase travel insurance there isn’t much else you need to do, but remember that it’s more than just a reference number.
 Read more...